jtreutel/k8s-demo-prod-infra/README.md

 - **Secure and Transparent**
   - Deployment is performed via a dedicated service account, access to which is tightly controlled via GCP IAM
   - Deployments are only performed using this service account via GHA, making all changes to infrastructure visible and auditable via git history
+- **Observability and Alerting**
+  - Basic logging has been configured at the cluster infra and k8s level (both for control plan and workloads)
+  - A proof-of-concept alert has been configured via Terraform to alert when cluster node CPU utilization crosses a threshold

 ## Structure & Usage